Meltiss/MISTer-All-in-one-board/README.md

 I upload the Gerber File in case you want to do it yourself for that I also give you the list of the components i used (in french, sorry about that).
 Maybe I will try to find equivalent components in american shops.

+IMPORTANT : I do not guarantee that the PCB is functional for the moment, the gerber file is here in case, but I cannot say if it can work until I builded it myself.

 FR:
 Ce projet a été conçu pour un travail scolaire d'électronique de 3ème année à l'EPTM du Valais en Suisse.
 Le professeur qui a supervisé mon projet m'a poposé de travailler sur le MISTer après lui avoir demandé si mon travail pouvait porter sur les FPGA et le retrogaming.